You want smart political talk without the meltdowns?

 Absolutely.

-We we have what's necessary to be successful.
+We have what's necessary to be successful.

-And isn't it wonderful, you know what's going on at some of our colleges now, the kids the revivals.
+And isn't it wonderful, you know, what's going on at some of our colleges now, the kids, the revivals?

-They're starting to Oh my gosh, isn't that amazing?
+Oh, my gosh, isn't that amazing?

-I saw the one in Kentucky, I saw the one at Texas AM.
+I saw the one in Kentucky.

 And they don't want to get to the bottom.